 What is the Difference between a Regular and Temporary License?

 A temporary license is better for the once or twice a year fundraising initiatives, whereas a regular license is more equipped to handle weekly Bingo games for year round fundraising.
-A temporary license is only valid for four hours a day, and an organization may not receive more than six temporary licenses in a calendar year.
+A temporary license is only valid for six hours during any one day, and an organization may not receive more than six temporary licenses in a calendar year.

 What Prizes Can be Awarded?